 “The ministère des Transports et de la Mobilité durable must fulfill its obligations to ensure safe and equitable school zones in the province of Quebec.
 Concrete measures are needed to ensure the safety of all Quebec children as they travel to and from school.
 We ask the government of Quebec to take immediate action to make high schools eligible for a crossing-guard should they meet all other current criteria, to ensure the safety of all high school student-pedestrians.”

 As of Thursday Dec.
 18, the petition had 696 signatures.
 Following the Feb.
-20 deadline to sign, McGraw will present the petition to the National Assembly.
+20 deadline to sign, McGraw will present the petition to the National Assembly. n